openai/gym/README.rst

 Board games
 -----------

 The board game environments are a variety of board games.
-If you didn't do the full install, you can install dependencies via ``pip install -e .[board_game]`` and then get started as follow:
+If you didn't do the full install, you can install dependencies via ``pip install -e .[board_game]`` (you'll need ``cmake`` installed) and then get started as follow:

 .. code:: python